Methods and Approaches of Futures Studies

 You might see the age at birth of the first child is increasing by six months over each five-year interval.
 That is, perhaps the average age was 21 in 1950, 21.5 in 1955, 22 in 1960, and so on until 1995 when the average age is 26.
 Then you might extrapolate the trend into the future, to predict that the average age would be 26.5 in 2000 and 27 in the year 2005 and so on.
 But trend analysis requires that you do more than simply extrapolate the trend forward.
 You have to ask, what is causing this trend, and will those causes continue indefinitely?
 Are there upper limits to the trend?
 What other forces may affect the trend?
 At this point trend analysis relies more on subjective judgment rather than objective extrapolation of historical data.

 Trend extrapolation is the most straight-forward

-the future.
-Trend extrapolation assumes that things will keep
+extrapolation assumes that things will keep changing in the

-in the future the way they have been changing in the past.
-One
+future the way they have been changing in the past.
+One simply

-the line or the curve forward to predict where things will be at
+extends the line or the curve forward to predict where things

 If the population of a city is known to be increasing at the rate of 2% a year, we assume that it will continue to do so in the future, and we can use simple arithmetic to calculate what the population will be in five years.
 In other words, we can generate a forecast by observing a change through time in the character of something and projecting (extrapolating) that change into the future.
 In making a forecast, we naturally disregard short-term changes or fluctuations, such as the swelling of a city's population each morning as people come to work.
 What is important is the longer-term change, that is, the trend.